alejandro-garf/MyNetRunner/EndtoEndEnctyption.md

   - Returns: shared secret (32 bytes)

 ### Session Storage
-- x ] Store session data in IndexedDB
+- [x] Store session data in IndexedDB
   - `userId` — who the session is with
   - `sharedSecret` — derived from X3DH (used for AES encryption)
   - `createdAt` — when session was established